Vedant-S32/Project_SkillCompletionPipeline/Readme.md

 - **Google Firestore:** The cloud-based storage system used for managing the repository of learning resources and user data.

 - **Google YouTube API:** Integration with the YouTube API allows seamless display of video titles and thumbnails.

-## Contribution

-We welcome contributions from the open-source community to improve and expand the Skill Completion Pipeline.
-To contribute:

-1. Fork the repository and create your branch.
-2. Make necessary changes and improvements.
-3. Submit a pull request, detailing the changes you've made.

-## Unfinished Features

-- Expansion of the resource repository to cover a wider range of skills and domains.
-- Integration of machine learning algorithms for more accurate personalized recommendations.
-- Integration of ChatGPT for making base repository that aren't contributed by users yet.
-- Impletation of personal pipeline for the user like personal playlist.
-- Impletation of comment system.
-- Development of mobile applications to extend access to learners on various platforms.

 ## Developer Comment